As I prepared for my trip to Morocco I found myself mindful and a little bit anxious about what it would be like to be a plus size tourist there.

 The CK “Frany” shirt is still available- and the no-iron fabric and stretchy knit-cotton back means it’s is going to be your new travel staple.

 Wear Loose Clothes

 Knit jumpsuits are perfect for morocco- the generous fabric allows for modest coverage in public.
 Wide-cut legs, though, mean that you can hike those bad boys up to the thigh to cool off the moment you climb back onto the van or tour bus with your fellow travelers.

 My best decision when it came to packing as a plus size traveler to morocco was a portable fan.
-The 5″, 6 ounce SmartDevil fan is like packing a vortex in your purse- it’s way more powerful than any USB device has a right to be.
+The 5″, 6 ounce SmartDevil fan (pictured above) is like packing a vortex in your purse- it’s way more powerful than any USB device has a right to be.

 It can be used in the car when paired with a USB port or portable charger, but I most appreciated it in Moroccan hotels.
 If you have the good fortune of reservations in riads, you’ll be in love with the hotel but probably not the air circulation.
 These old hotels were converted to run air conditioners only recently, and I found some to be very stuffy.
 With a portable fan on my nightstand, I slept much better.